runtimeverification/k/k-distribution/tutorial/1_k/1_lambda/lesson_7/README.md

 This program follows a common technique to define fixed points in untyped lambda calculus, based on passing a function to itself.

-We may not like to define fixed points following the approach above, because it requires global changes in the body of the function meant to be recursive, basically to pass it to itself (`f f` in our case above).
-The approach below isolates the fixed point aspect of the function in a so-called *fixed point combinator*, which we call `fix` below, and then apply it to the function defining the body of the factorial, without any changes to it:
+We may not like to define fixed-points following the approach above, because it requires global changes in the body of the function meant to be recursive, basically to pass it to itself (`f f` in our case above).
+The approach below isolates the fixed-point aspect of the function in a so-called *fixed-poi1nt combinator*, which we call `fix` below, and then apply it to the function defining the body of the factorial, without any changes to it: